jattenberg/PDS-Spring-2014/homework/project.md

 a.
 Final report must be in PDF format.
 b.
 Cover page should include Team Number and Member Names, and Class Name
 c.
 List of all scripts with descriptions of each script should be included in an appendix.
-c.
+d.
 Python scripts and Unix code should be included in an appendix.
-d.
+e.
 List outlining each team member's contribution should be included in an appendix.

 When gathering data from Etsy, use the [Etsy API](http://developer.etsy.com/).
 I recommend using python's [`urllib2`](https://docs.python.org/2/howto/urllib2.html) library, but any resource will do, including other python libraries or unix utilities like `wget` or `curl`.
 Making requests requires an API key, this will be provided in NYU classes as a course resource.
 Don't share this!